You could also be interested in reading:

 In South Africa, the hikes are very adventurous (Garden Route)

 Let's debunk some of the fear-mongering nonsense you might come across while researching your South African vacation.
-Trust me, hiking here is an experience you don't want to miss.
+Trust me, hiking here—whether on Table Mountain or along the Garden Route—is an experience you don't want to miss, and no, you don't have to worry about natural disasters.

 Brace yourself, because this ain't Austria, folks!
 There are some extra rules, but it’s nothing that should keep you grounded and walking around your house.
-You know what they say, “Nothing ventured, nothing gained!“.
+You know what they say, “Nothing ventured, nothing gained!“, and yes, travel insurance is absolutely worth having here.

 On the left, I accidentally took a very close-up photo of one of Africa's most venomous snakes.
 On the right, I took a liking to this little owl guy